For sailors who subscribe to the philosophy of free and open content.

 We asked Bill Shaw to list some of the basic design measurements and ratios that are used by the designers to define the performance characteristics of various sailing yachts.
 These are some of the more common definitions, terms and ratios used by designers.

-Design definitions are included here along with other reference material.
+Design definitions are included here along with other performance and design reference documents.

 In most cases this is the overall length of the hull excluding such things as bow sprits, bumkins, etc.